 The intoxicated justice then fell asleep, slumping over during Barack Obama’s State of the Union address.
 She said that it was not the first time she had dozed off during such speeches.

 Ginsburg told the university audience that it was Justice Kennedy’s and Justice Stephen Breyer’s responsibility to keep her awake during the event, but apparently did not, as they are “sort of timid about that.”
 She stated that now-retired Justice David Souter used to nudge her in years past if he sensed she was nodding off.

 The Clinton nominee outlined that she didn’t realize what had happened until later when she returned home.

 “So I got a call when I came home from one of my granddaughters, and she said, ‘Bubbie, you were sleeping at the State of the Union!'”
 Ginsburg told the audience.

 “Serves you right, I say!”
 Scalia stated, noting that he stopped attending the State of the Union address years ago.
 However, in regard to choosing wine before the event, he remarked, “That’s the first intelligent thing you’ve done!”

-According to the Washington Post, in 2013, Ginsberg stated that a “very good California wine that Tony Kennedy brought” was the reason why she dozed off during the 2012 State of the Union address.
+According to the Washington Post, in 2013, Ginsburg stated that a “very good California wine that Tony Kennedy brought” was the reason why she dozed off during the 2012 State of the Union address.

-Ginsberg has been known to be one of the more liberal judges on the bench, consistently ruling in favor of abortion and homosexuality.
+Ginsburg has been known to be one of the more liberal judges on the bench, consistently ruling in favor of abortion and homosexuality.
 As previously reported, she wrote a scathing dissent in the Hobby Lobby ruling last June, bemoaning how women would be obligated to pay out of pocket for contraceptives and abortifacients instead of their employers.